Vibes (film): Soundtrack

+The original motion picture soundtrack album includes music scored for the film by James Horner.
+The soundtrack does not contain the song "Hole in My Heart (All the Way to China)" by Cyndi Lauper and written by Richard Orange.

 Home media

 On February 3, 2009, Vibes received a DVD release through Sony Pictures' Martini Movies line.

 On February 26, 2014, Vibes received a new DVD release through Mill Creek Entertainment under license by Sony.

 On February 11, 2020, the film was released to Blu-ray for the first time by Mill Creek Entertainment.